GUIDELINES FOR SUBMISSIONS OF PROPOSALS

 REQUIREMENTS FOR ACCEPTANCE

-All proposals must be submitted on or before March 15, 2015.
-All proposals must be submitted in English.
+All proposals must be submitted on or before March 15, 2017.

 Only those participants who are pre-registered by June 15 and receive a notification of final acceptance will be published in the program.

-Each individual may make only one presentation: as a paper presenter or a roundtable participant.
-Individuals may chair or co-chair one panel or roundtable in addition to making one presentation.
-If you are on a panel that has been designated a board-sponsored panel, this presentation will not count toward your participation limit.
+Each individual may make only one presentation: as a paper presenter, or a roundtable participant.
+Individuals may chair or co-chair or serve as a discussant on one panel or roundtable in addition to making one presentation.
+If you are on a panel or roundtable that has been designated a board-sponsored session, this presentation will not count toward your participation limit.
 Individuals may not serve as both the chair and a discussant on the same panel.
+Author Meets Critic sessions and Flash presentations do not count towards participation rules, and will not be placed under consideration for Board Sponsorship.
 If a participant is listed on multiple panels or roundtables on the program, they will be removed from panels and roundtables to ensure adherence to the ASA participation policy.

 The Program Committee will review only complete proposals.
+Incomplete proposals will be automatically rejected.
 All proposals must be submitted online.
+Proposals must be submitted in English.
+Diversity in gender, race, and institution must be incorporated in panel and roundtable submissions.

 We are unable to accept proposals sent by email, hard copy, or fax.